© Crown copyright 2018

-Nuclear weapons remain a necessary element of the capability we need to deter threats from others possessing nuclear weapons.
+Nuclear weapons remain a necessary element of the capability we need to deter the most extreme threats.
 Conventional forces cannot deliver the same deterrent effect.
-The investment required to maintain our deterrent will not come at the expense of the conventional capabilities our armed forces need.

 Myth 3.
 Submarines could become vulnerable to new technological developments such as underwater drones or cyber attack.

 We believe it is unlikely there will be any radical technological breakthrough which might diminish the current advantages of the submarine over potential anti-submarine systems.
 In any event, we judge that a submarine will remain by far the least vulnerable of all the platform options.

 Myth 4.
 Replacing Trident is illegal.

 Maintaining a minimum nuclear deterrent is fully consistent with all our international legal obligations, including those under the Nuclear non-Proliferation Treaty.

 Discussion point 1.
 The UK does not require a nuclear deterrent as we are already protected by the US nuclear deterrent.